 Mississippi Civil Rights Sites Special Resource Study

-Based on this legislated directive, the National Park Service is beginning a special resource study of nationally significant civil rights-related historic sites to determine the potential for the designation of a new national park unit in the state of Mississippi.
-Other nationally significant Mississippi civil rights sites, not listed in the legislation, may be identified and added to the list of potential sites to be studied in this special resource study.
-Six public open houses will be held in May, 2018 throughout the state of Mississippi.
-To find the closest meeting to you, please click on the "Meeting Notices" tab on the left side of this webpage.
+Based on this legislated directive, the National Park Service conducted a special resource study of nationally significant civil rights-related historic sites to determine the potential for the designation of a new national park unit in the state of Mississippi.
+The criteria used to determine eligibility for establishment of a potential unit of the national park system included: national significance, suitability and feasibility of inclusion within the system, and the need for NPS management.
+Please use the "Links" tab on the left to find additional information on the criteria used to evaluate new national parklands.

+The purpose of this special resource study was to gather information about the sites through historical research and public input, and evaluate the sites' potential for inclusion into the national park system.
+Six public open houses were held in May 2018 throughout the state of Mississippi.
+To view the Public Scoping Report, please click on the "Document List" tab on the left side of this webpage.